Animus Tier List

 How to beat Apate

 Overall, Apate is a very manageable fight.
-The best approach is a classic formula: DEF Down from someone like RC-77 or Gray, followed by strong AoE or single-target nukes, and a support unit for immunity or cleansing.
-If you want more safety, a taunt tank like Rin can keep Apate’s Skill 1 focused and manageable, but most teams can skip that and simply overpower her with raw damage.
+The best approach is a classic formula: [DEF-] from someone like RC-77 or Gray, followed by strong AoE or single-target nukes, and a support unit for immunity or cleansing.
+If you want more safety, a [Taunt] tank like Rin can keep Apate’s Skill 1 focused and manageable, but most teams can skip that and simply overpower her with raw damage.
 Hollow-type heroes have a natural advantage here, so use them when possible and avoid Reason types unless they’re heavily invested.

 Recommended Progression Team